 As a busy store manager for a women’s fashion retailer and devoted mummy to the beautiful Sasha (doggie), I like to spend my spare time sticking my nose where it don’t belong, an irrepressible nosey parker in everyone’s business.
 A food fanatic, I had the good sense to marry a wonderful caterer, so my future is looking decidedly on the wrong side of cuddly.
 When not balancing work, eating, and keeping my wife happy, you’ll find me enjoying a cider at Queen’s Court.

-On the 8th March this day is dedicated to all women, as it is National Women’s Day.
+On the 8th March this day is dedicated to all women, as it is International Women’s Day.
 As an independent woman myself, I like to count my blessings that it’s 2018 and I live in a pretty liberal country without fear of judgement or control.
-National Women’s Day encourages us all to stop and consider the efforts of countless women of the past who fought for our rights today, and for those who are still living a much different, less free life.
+International Women’s Day encourages us all to stop and consider the efforts of countless women of the past who fought for our rights today, and for those who are still living a much different, less free life.
 We are familiar with our legendary sisters of the past who tied themselves to railings and suffered awful abuse for things we take for granted these days, but what about our local Leeds lasses?
 The ghosts of wonderful bravery walk echo back today, and Leeds in 2018 has a lot to be proud of.
 Here are some of of our wonderful trailblazers, who have in their own way, changed our world.

 Betty Boothroyd – the first, and to date, the only female speaker of the House of Commons, became a national institution by way of her unyielding strength and sticking to her strong Northern roots.